2 Days in Bangkok hero image

 Another great food court is located at the more upmarket Siam Paragon mall.
 It is home to numerous stalls serving all types of Thai and international dishes.
 Choosing what to eat might not be that easy there.

 On our visit, we ended up going to a sushi place called Shinkazen at the MBK centre.
 For just 18 USD we could enjoy an all you can eat buffet featuring good quality seafood.
-It wasn’t exactly a high end experience, but offered excellent value.
+It wasn’t exactly a high-end experience but offered excellent value.

 Afternoon – Shopping Galore